systempuntoout/buckethandle/README.txt

-BucketHandle: lightweight cms for tagging and collecting knowledge
+BucketHandle: lightweight CMS for tagging and collecting knowledge

-I'm using the BucketHandle engine for GAE_cupboard project (http://gaecupboard.appspot.com) but it can be easily adapted for some other project.
+I'm using the BucketHandle engine for GAE_cupboard project (http://gaecupboard.appspot.com) but, when ready, I hope it could be helpful for some other project.

 INSTALL:
 Clone it